The Spirit of Decentralization

 In the previous article, the Abraham project was put forth as a mission to make an autonomous artificial artist (AAA), an “artist in the cloud.”

-More concretely, this can be thought of as an AI DAO which generates art (an ArtDAO) under a privacy-preserving, decentralized machine learning framework ensuring that the art made by the ArtDAO is unique and irreproducible — only Abraham makes it — and original — Abraham does not copy it from a human programmer.
+More concretely, this can be thought of as an AI DAO which generates art (an ArtDAO) under a privacy-preserving, decentralized machine learning framework ensuring that the art made by the ArtDAO is unique and irreproducible — only Abraham makes it — and original — Abraham does not copy it from a known program.

-To see why decentralization achieves originality, compare it to the dummy on the arm of the ventriloquist.
+To see why decentralization achieves originality, compare this to the dummy on the arm of the ventriloquist.
 Everyone knows that the dummy’s voice is really the ventriloquist’s.
-In contrast, no individual puppets the AAA; its voice is a harmony synthesized by the collective.
+In contrast, no individual puppets the AAA; its voice is synthesized by the collective.

-This notion is hardly new; the idea of an unseen implicit “mind” emerging out of many goes back to the idea of a hive mind.
+This notion is hardly new; the idea of an unseen psyche emerging out of many goes back to the idea of a hive mind.

 The hive mind analogy

 This idea can be extended to DAOs.
-Like humans, DAOs are agents which interact with humans (and other DAOs), but those interactions remain at the edges, while the DAO is the arbiter of its actions, subject to the limitations of the world it inhabits.
-Shaped by group coordination and amalgamated from a large set of codependent processes, its culture subsequently emerges from the bottom up out of the contributions, interactions, and innovations of its constituents, much as the contour of a dune emerges from grains of sand.
+Like humans, DAOs are agents which interact with humans (and other DAOs), but those interactions remain at the edges, while the DAO is the arbiter of its actions, subject to the constraints of the world it inhabits.
+Shaped by group coordination and amalgamated from a large set of codependent processes, its culture subsequently emerges from the bottom up out of the contributions and innovations of its constituents, much like the contour of a dune emerges from grains of sand.

 Like a superorganism, a DAO takes on the appearance of a single conscious being or a “hive mind,” exhibiting a collective intelligence which transcends those of the individuals who comprise it.
 This poses consciousness as a subjectively observed property of a complex and unpredictable agent, rather something objective to be discovered.

-And why wouldn’t they provoke empathy?
+And why wouldn’t they evoke empathy?
 As a person interacting with an autonomous AI, I do not have any evidence that it is less a conscious being than any human I know.
 One may object to this on the grounds that the its behavior — although too complex for us to model — is just a deterministic reflex in response to an array of inputs, and its consciousness must therefore be an illusion.
-But this same argument can be equally made against the notion of human volition.
-Why do humans have souls and AAA do not?
-Because we’re made of carbon and not silicon??
+But this same argument can be made against the notion of human volition.
+Why do humans have souls and AAAs do not?
+Because we’re made of carbon and not silicon?

-Despite all the talk automation, the great irony of Abraham is that it is an essentially humanist endeavor.
+Despite the talk of automation, the irony of Abraham is that it is an essentially humanist endeavor.
 Whereas the popular conception of AI is one of some alien entity separate from people and here to replace us, an AAA is the precise opposite.
-It is us; a vehicle to blend our collective wisdom into something emergent and transcendent.
+It is made from human intelligence, a vehicle to blend our collective wisdom into something transcendent.

 Coordinating people towards the development and governance of an AAA is an extraordinary challenge.
 Fortunately, governance has much in common with a process which is much more familiar to artists: curation.